 In fact, our top picks for no annual fee cards to take abroad come complete with travel rewards programs that can help you save on your airfare or hotels.
 They can also eliminate the need to pay interest fees on your trip with an introductory 0% APR offer, making these credit cards about as fee-free as you can get.

 Furthermore, because there’s no annual fee to weigh down your rewards, the signup and spending rewards can be even more valuable, so compare programs carefully.
-In particular, if you’re going to be using your card a lot over the next year, Discover’s unique matching program may be your best value.
-Otherwise, the lump-sum bonus offered by Capital One could be a better bet.

 “Chip-and-Pin” Cards with No Foreign Transaction Fees